ywaby/bl_pbs_helper/README.md

 features
 - bake image from shader editor
-- bake pbr image from shader editor
+- bake texture from a pbs material
-- merge multi material to one
-- merge mesh to one
-- pbr paint helper

 design for smooth workflow
 - pbr texture genarater.